 - Keep the bedroom dark at night.

-- Sleep in a lightweight fabric like cotton or one that wicks away your sweat; avoid heavy blankets.
-Keep an ice pack near your bed to help you cool off if you awaken with night sweats.
+- Sleep in a lightweight fabric like cotton or one that wicks away your sweat and avoid heavy blankets.

 - Establish and keep to a sleep schedule—even on the weekends.